Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Data and samples

-TNG has provided a list of available properties for each halo, subhalo, galaxy and SMBH \citep[see][]{Nelson2019}.
+TNG has provided a list of available properties for each halo, subhalo, galaxy and SMBH \citep[see][]{nelsonIllustrisTNGSimulationsPublic2019}.
 For other properties required by this study but not provided in the data release, we compute them from the particles/gas cells.
-The properties used in the paper are listed as follows. \begin{itemize}[topsep=0pt,parsep=0pt,itemsep=0pt,leftmargin=0pt] \item $M_{\rm h}$: halo mass, defined as the total mass enclosed in a sphere centered on the particle of minimal gravitational potential among all particles in the FoF halo, with a radius, $R_{\rm h}$, defined so that the mean density within the sphere is 200 times the mean density of the universe at the epoch when the halo is identified.
-The circular velocity of the halo at $R_{\rm h}$ is defined as the virial velocity $V_{\rm h}$. \item $M_*$: stellar mass of the galaxy, defined as the sum of the masses of the bound stellar particles enclosed in a sphere centered on the particle with minimum gravitational potential among all particles within the subhalo, with a radius equal to $2 R_{\rm *,1/2}$, twice of the stellar half-mass radius of the galaxy. \item $M_{\rm BH}$: the sum of the masses of all black holes in a subhalo, used in this paper as the mass of the central SMBH.
-We have checked that only $< 5$\% galaxies in our sample host more than one black hole at any redshift in the main branch.
-Our results are thus not significantly changed if we use an alternative definition of SMBH mass. \item $M_{\rm gas}(<R)$: the sum of masses of all bound gas cells enclosed in a sphere centered on the same location as that for $M_*$, with a radius $R$. \item $V_{\rm max}$: the maximum of the spherically-averaged rotation curve, accounting for the gravity of all species of particles/cells. \item $\dot{M}(t_n)$: the growth rate of mass $M$ at the $n$-th snapshot, estimated by central difference as
+The properties used in the paper are listed as follows. \begin{itemize}[topsep=0pt,parsep=0pt,itemsep=0pt,leftmargin=0pt] \item $\bm M_{\rm h}$: halo mass, defined as the total mass enclosed in a sphere centered on the particle of minimal gravitational potential among all particles in the FoF halo, with a radius, $R_{\rm h}$, defined so that the mean density within the sphere is 200 times the mean density of the universe at the epoch when the halo is identified.
+The circular velocity of the halo at $R_{\rm h}$ is defined as the virial velocity $V_{\rm h}$. \item $M_*$: stellar mass of the galaxy, defined as the sum of the masses of the bound stellar particles enclosed in a sphere centered on the particle with minimum gravitational potential among all particles within the subhalo, with a radius equal to $2 R_{\rm *,1/2}$, twice of the stellar half-mass radius of the galaxy. \item $M_{\rm BH}$: {\revised the mass of the most massive black-hole particle in the subhalo. } \item $M_{\rm gas}(<R)$: the sum of masses of all bound gas cells enclosed in a sphere centered on the same location as that for $M_*$, with a radius $R$. \item $V_{\rm max}$: the maximum of the spherically-averaged rotation curve, accounting for the gravity of all species of particles/cells. \item $\dot{M}(t_n)$: the growth rate of mass $M$ at the $n$-th snapshot, estimated by central difference as